 United States Air Force Academy

-Becky has been a member of the Academy since 2007.
-She is known as one of the toughest, fiercest competitors, and hardest workers in the Academy, as well as being one of the best goalkeepers in Pennsylvania her age.
+Becky became a member of Academy One Goalkeeping in 2007.
+She was known as one of the toughest, fiercest competitors, and hardest workers in the AOG history.
+Upon starting at AOG, she was one of the best goalkeepers in the state of Pennsylvania her age.
 Becky grew up in Central Pennsylvania where she was a top honor student.
-Becky was a two year member of the cross country team and one year with the track team.
+While playing soccer, Becky was a two year member of the cross country team and one year with the track team.
 She was a four year varsity starter and helped her high school team to the state finals as a sophomore.
 This was the first time her high school had ever reached that far in state championship play.
-In her Junior year, she lead her team to the Pennsylvania State, District, and Mid Penn Championships without conceding a goal in the playoffs.
-A great accomplishment for a school that hadn't had much of a soccer history before Becky's arrival.
+In her Junior year, she lead her team to the Pennsylvania district, state and Mid Penn Championships and the entire time. she never conceded a goal.
+An amazing accomplishment especially with a school that did not have a good soccer reputation.
 Becky was a top honor student at her high school and she was selected to the Junior Leadership Program of Central Pennsylvania.
-She graduated from her Cumberland Valley High School as one of the finest academic and athletic students ever.
+She graduated from her Cumberland Valley High School with one of the finest academic and athletic reputations in her schools history.
 Becky tied with Kyle Forbes for Academy One Academic Award runner-up.
 Becky was a member of the Pennsylvania State ODP team.
-She helped lead her P A Classics club team to the State Cup semi-finals and top finishes in numerous tournaments in her sophomore year.
+She helped lead her PA Classics club team to the State Cup semi-finals and top finishes in numerous tournaments in her sophomore year.
 They were ranked #1 in Pennsylvania and #15 regionally in her Junior year.
 In the Spring of 2011, Becky joined one of the best club teams in the nation, MSC, and led them to a Maryland State Cup Championship.
 Becky's team did well at Regionals, but was unable to advance to the final four.
 Becky was the North East Regional finalist for the Goalie Wars competition and was ranked 5th in the nation.
-With her desire to study engineering and a future serving her country, Becky committed to play soccer and attend the United State Air Force Academy in Colorado, where she was be teammates with fellow Academy member Kelly Stambaugh, and Bridget Bielski.
+With her desire to study engineering and a future serving her country, Becky committed to play soccer and attend the United State Air Force Academy in Colorado.
+She ended up being teammates with fellow Academy member Kelly Stambaugh, and Bridget Bielski.
 Becky played soccer at Air Force for two years and was able to earn playing time, but the demands of her academics and her passion for aeronautics motivated her to retire from soccer.
 Becky was a member of the Rocket Club that competed internationally.
 She was able to do such great activities at Air Force as train with the Astronauts in Spain.
 She graduated from Air Force and then qualified as a helicopter pilot.
 She is currently a recruiter in the Air Force and she lives with her husband and handsome dog.

 United States Air Force Academy

-Becky has been a member of the Academy since 2007.
-She is known as one of the toughest, fiercest competitors, and hardest workers in the Academy, as well as being one of the best goalkeepers in Pennsylvania her age.
+Becky became a member of Academy One Goalkeeping in 2007.
+She was known as one of the toughest, fiercest competitors, and hardest workers in the AOG history.
+Upon starting at AOG, she was one of the best goalkeepers in the state of Pennsylvania her age.
 Becky grew up in Central Pennsylvania where she was a top honor student.
-Becky was a two year member of the cross country team and one year with the track team.
+While playing soccer, Becky was a two year member of the cross country team and one year with the track team.
 She was a four year varsity starter and helped her high school team to the state finals as a sophomore.
 This was the first time her high school had ever reached that far in state championship play.
-In her Junior year, she lead her team to the Pennsylvania State, District, and Mid Penn Championships without conceding a goal in the playoffs.
-A great accomplishment for a school that hadn't had much of a soccer history before Becky's arrival.
+In her Junior year, she lead her team to the Pennsylvania district, state and Mid Penn Championships and the entire time. she never conceded a goal.
+An amazing accomplishment especially with a school that did not have a good soccer reputation.
 Becky was a top honor student at her high school and she was selected to the Junior Leadership Program of Central Pennsylvania.
-She graduated from her Cumberland Valley High School as one of the finest academic and athletic students ever.
+She graduated from her Cumberland Valley High School with one of the finest academic and athletic reputations in her schools history.
 Becky tied with Kyle Forbes for Academy One Academic Award runner-up.
 Becky was a member of the Pennsylvania State ODP team.
-She helped lead her P A Classics club team to the State Cup semi-finals and top finishes in numerous tournaments in her sophomore year.
+She helped lead her PA Classics club team to the State Cup semi-finals and top finishes in numerous tournaments in her sophomore year.
 They were ranked #1 in Pennsylvania and #15 regionally in her Junior year.
 In the Spring of 2011, Becky joined one of the best club teams in the nation, MSC, and led them to a Maryland State Cup Championship.
 Becky's team did well at Regionals, but was unable to advance to the final four.
 Becky was the North East Regional finalist for the Goalie Wars competition and was ranked 5th in the nation.
-With her desire to study engineering and a future serving her country, Becky committed to play soccer and attend the United State Air Force Academy in Colorado, where she was be teammates with fellow Academy member Kelly Stambaugh, and Bridget Bielski.
+With her desire to study engineering and a future serving her country, Becky committed to play soccer and attend the United State Air Force Academy in Colorado.
+She ended up being teammates with fellow Academy member Kelly Stambaugh, and Bridget Bielski.
 Becky played soccer at Air Force for two years and was able to earn playing time, but the demands of her academics and her passion for aeronautics motivated her to retire from soccer.
 Becky was a member of the Rocket Club that competed internationally.
 She was able to do such great activities at Air Force as train with the Astronauts in Spain.
 She graduated from Air Force and then qualified as a helicopter pilot.
 She is currently a recruiter in the Air Force and she lives with her husband and handsome dog.

 Doctor Emma Nichols Ph.D